 Whether you’re traveling on a budget or with luxurious taste, this is the ultimate list of things to do in New York City.

-Quick Map View of All Our Things to Do in NYC
+Quick Map View of Our Things to Do in NYC

-If you plan to see some of the "classic NYC attractions" during your trip (like the Statue of Liberty, Top of the Rock, and the MET) the NYC CityPASS will save you a ton of money.
+If you plan to see some of the “classic New York City attractions” during your trip (like the Statue of Liberty, Top of the Rock, and the MET) the NYC CityPASS will save you a ton of money.

 What you get with the New York CityPass: